1. A Brief History of HTML

 2.3.
 Initial HTML Use

-- Moving further, the HTML history reveals that it was the official language of world-wide-web.
+- Moving further, the HTML history reveals that it was the official language of the worldwide web.

 - It helped the scientists to produce their research and journals.